 Specialists from Tomsk Polytechnic University (TPU) have developed embedded software and an automation system for a new generation ultrasonic tomograph.
-The equipment is designed to control the quality of elements of the world's first international thermonuclear reactor ITER, which is being built in France.
+The equipment is designed to control the quality of elements of the world's first international thermonuclear reactor ITER, which is under construction in France.
 A prototype has already been handed over to the customer — JSC "NIIEFA named after D. V. Efremov" (part of Rosatom).

 The tomograph functions as a laser 3D scanner, optimizing ultrasonic non-destructive testing.
-The system automatically determines the position of the object in space using laser calibration, which is critical for working with elements of complex geometry.
-The preparation time for testing has been reduced from several hours to 5 minutes, and the full cycle — from scanning to generating a protocol — takes no more than 4 hours.
+The system automatically determines the position of an object in space using laser calibration, which is critical for working with elements of complex geometry.
+The preparation time for testing has been reduced from several hours to 5 minutes, and a full cycle — from scanning to protocol formation — takes no more than 4 hours.

 Previous methods required manual adjustment for each object.
-Our development eliminates the human factor, increasing speed and accuracy many times over
+Our development eliminates the human factor, increasing speed and accuracy by several times

 Read materials on the topic: